 - Active: Invites participation within and outside the app.

-- Entertaining: Your child is engaged –it captures his attention.
+- Entertaining: Your child is engaged –it captures their attention.

-- Meaningful: The app’s content can be related your child’s real life.
+- Meaningful: The app’s content can be related to your child’s real life.

-- Social: Invites there be face to face interactions (talking about the app or communicating with others via a platform).
+- Social: Invites face-to-face interactions (talking about the app or communicating with others via a platform).